playframework/play-samples/README.md

 You must have JDK 1.8 installed on your machine to run this, to take advantage of the new [security enhancements in JSSE](http://blog.ivanristic.com/2014/03/ssl-tls-improvements-in-java-8.html).

+* Go to the [Java downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) page.
+* Search for "Java Platform (JDK) 8u5" and download the files.
+* Follow the [installation instructions](http://docs.oracle.com/javase/8/docs/technotes/guides/install/install_overview.html) for your platform.

+To use the `TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384` cipher suite, you must have the Unlimited Strength policy files installed:

+* Go to the [Java downloads](http://www.oracle.com/technetwork/java/javase/downloads/index.html) page.
+* Search for "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files for JDK/JRE 8"
+* Install the policy files in `${java.home}/lib/security/`.

 ## Generate Certificates

 To use HTTPS, you must have X.509 certificates.
 Generating certificates can be painful, so all the scripts needed to generate the certificates needed are included in the `scripts` directory.
 For more detail, you can see the [Certificate Generation](http://www.playframework.com/documentation/2.3.x/CertificateGeneration) section in Play WS SSL.